FordhamMuseumApp/SwiftRepo/README.md

 **The Fordham Museum App** is an app to assist with the navigation and experience of the Fordham University Museum of Greek, Etruscan, and Roman Art.

-**Design Questions**
-- [ ] Can we create the Tab View Controller programmatically so that we do not need to have 3 different view controllers for the greek, etruscan, and roman filters?

 **Design Features**
 - [ ] User sees Fordham Maroon and Benjamin Moore Blueberry color scheme
 - [ ] User sees Auto-layout used throughout

+**Next Steps**

 ## Required User Stories

 **Launch**
-- [ ] User sees Custom Launch Screen
+- [x] User sees Custom Launch Screen
-- [x] User sees Home screen

 **CollectionView**
-- [ ] User sees Collection View that is populated with museum artifacts and info.
+- [x] User sees Collection View that is populated with museum artifacts and info.
-- [x] User sees a tab bar that allows for selection between greek, etruscan, and roman filters.
+- [x] User sees a menu that allows for selection between greek, etruscan, and roman filters.
-- [ ] User sees naviagation bar buttons that allow for access to search, twitter feed, and student audio tour
+- [x] User sees naviagation bar buttons that allow for access to search, twitter feed, and student audio tour
-- [ ] User is able to scroll infinitely through objects
+- [x] User is able to scroll infinitely through objects
-- [ ] User can tap on each cell to access a detail view of the selected artifact.
+- [x] User can tap on each cell to access a detail view of the selected artifact.
 - **Note.** There is a preexisting API with these data available.
 Our team is coordinating with Fordham University and Library staff to see what the best way forward will be for our app to get access to the data.
 Do we create a Parse?
 Do we get IP Authentication?
 These issues are being worked out.

 **DetailView**
-- [ ] User sees the Detail View includes the image, name, description and, for some artifacts, audio
+- [x] User sees the Detail View includes the image, name, description and, for some artifacts, audio
+- [ ] User sees that data has been parsed

 **SearchView**
 - [ ] User sees Modal Search view controller that allows for search through all artifacts